 First impressions are powerful.
 Apart from your resume, employers don’t know you personally, so how you dress is one of their only indications of your personal grooming and professionalism.
 When it comes down to it, you should stick to the basics when you attend a professional interview.
 You may have an eclectic sense of style, but you never know who is going to be hiring you, so you will need to keep things simple.
 However, simple shouldn’t be misunderstood as boring, dated or dull.
 Officewear can be done youthfully and stylishly; it’s all about the details.

 Employers like to imagine you being part of their office, so professionalism should be maintained in your interview attire.
-A two piece suit is ideal; it registers clean and simple, and that is what you will need to wear for work every day.
+A two-piece suit is ideal; it registers clean and simple, and that is what you will need to wear to work every day.
 Opt for a minimalist suit, something that isn’t convoluted and boasts clean lines.
 Tailoring is also paramount; your suit should fit appropriately.

 Lighter toned shirts always work better in a professional context, so stick to the classics; a crisp bright white or a powder blue shirt will do the trick.
 Also be mindful of the type of collar you go for, opt for straight collared shirts as opposed to button-down collars for a more formal touch.
 Steer clear of darker coloured shirts for your interview as you will want to go for something that is traditionally coloured but still fitted.
 Oversized shirts are horrendous, opt for fitted styles and for the love of God ensure that they are ironed.
 There is no excuse for a crumpled shirt; consider it the corporate kiss of death.